 For complete peace of mind before you buy, the best way to overcome this issue is to talk to us first.
 Tell us what you think the “anticipated life span” of your line marking should be, taking into account all the variables present in your operation.
 Once we have understood the volume, weight and various activities performed by your MHE, so we can best advise you on the most appropriate preparation and resin to use.

-Our point is this, all shot blasting is not the same, as the size of the blaster and speed the preparation is completed all play a part in how much concrete is removed and how much resin will be needed to be applied to the concrete surface.
+Our point is this, not all preparations are same, as the size of the machine and speed the preparation is completed all play a part in how much concrete is removed and how much resin will be needed to be applied to the concrete surface.

 The same factors influence the use of epoxy resins.
 The chemical formulation and the speed it dries or cures will all have an effect on the durability of the finished work.